sanaasheriff/Handwritten-Text-Recognition/readme.txt

 - draw a character in ms paint and save the file.
 - give the file name in the code (4th section of the model file for characters)

-note: my settings for screenshot size is that it will screenshot the top left of the screen.
+note: my settings for screenshot size : top left corner of the screen.